 Never commit to discovery terms without doing your research

-Discovery negotiations are a critical juncture in the lifecycle of a lawsuit, setting binding expectations for what information each side will produce.
-The age of electronic discovery has complicated this process somewhat for attorneys who don’t feel as comfortable managing digital documents compared with physical papers.
+Proposed discovery negotiations are a critical juncture in the lifecycle of a lawsuit, setting binding expectations for what stored information each side will produce.
+The age of electronically stored information discovery has complicated this process somewhat for attorneys who don’t feel as comfortable managing digital documents compared with physical papers.
 As such, they may not fully appreciate the scope of some requests the opposing party may make of them during negotiations.

 Tip #2: If you don’t have a production agreement or don’t understand the technical details in an opposing party agreement, consult an expert (which could be your eDiscovery vendor).